 Don’t let your outdated skills age like you!

 Don’t look old!
 What do you mean by that Mr. Cash Hoarder?!?

 - Stay fit, not fat.
 Be lean, mean and battle ready.
 That’s what the gym is for and it makes you feel more energetic and look trim.

-- If you have grey or white hair think about dyeing it the natural color it used to be.
+- If you have a full head of grey or white hair think about dyeing it the natural color it used to be.
 Women do this all the time.
 I think guys should do it too.
 Make sure a hair pro does this so it doesn’t look weird or orange.

 - If you are a guy and bald then shave it all off.
 Grow a goatee while you are at it to look more bad ass.

 - Don’t be joe comb over.
 You can also go with short hard man style hair like a crew cut.